 League Two is more than the leading national pre-professional league.
 League Two is the defined and proven pathway for players to progress to the ranks of professional soccer, while its clubs become fixtures in the communities where they operate.

 USL League Two regular season takes place during the summer from early May to mid-July.
 Each team plays a 14-match schedule against their respective divisional opponents, seven at home and seven away.
 In conferences with three divisions, each division winner, plus the highest-finishing second-place team in the conference, advances to the playoffs in the conference semifinals.
 In conferences with two divisions, the top two teams from each division advance to the conference semifinals.
-The playoffs occur in late July, with each conference champion advancing to the national semifinals and the winners of those matches advancing to the USL League Two Championship in early August.
+The playoffs occur in late July, with each conference champion advancing to the national semifinals and the winners of those matches advancing to the USL League Two Final in early August.

 For media inquiries, please contact: